 “The curiosity excited by the extraordinary conglomeration of letters intermingled and turned upside down, and forming all sorts of queer angles on our walls, has been partially satisfied by the appearance and performance of the handsome and graceful young lady who lays claim to the name given above, and by the descriptions which in various quarters have been written of her doings.”

-Twice daily Richter flew in the air after being shot out of a cannon in what papers termed “anything but horrifying.”
-It was an amazing sight to watch and newspaper readers were excited to hear the astounding details.
-One newspaper reported the following:
+Twice daily the Zazel flew in the air after being shot out of a cannon in what papers termed “anything but horrifying.”
+It was an amazing sight to watch and newspaper readers were excited to hear the astounding details like those found in The Era that reported the following:

 “Zazel crawls into the huge mortar – a most realistic looking weapon with the greatest possible nonchalance, and, instead of shuddering, we applaud most heartily, and then proceed to watch and to wait with almost breathless eagerness.”